 \subsection{Efficient Connection Mining (ECM)}

-As outlined in Introduction, the issue of false negatives originates from \textit{missing positive connections} within paired dataset, a challenge that is computationally infeasible to address naively.
+As outlined in the Introduction, the issue of false negatives originates from \textit{missing} positive connections within a paired dataset, a challenge that is computationally infeasible to address naively.
 To tackle this, ECM process is strategically designed to exclusively examine hard negatives with significantly higher likelihoods of being false negatives.
-Namely, as illustrated in Figure \ref{fig:overall_connection}, the training model selects the hardest negatives for each anchor based on ITC similarity in the GRIT-sampled mini-batches.
-Once hard negatives are selected, a separate pre-trained frozen ITM model, \textit{Connection Discriminator (Con-D)}, is employed to determine whether these hard negatives are true (hard) negatives or false negatives.
+Namely, as described in Figure \ref{fig:overall_connection} and Algorithm 1 in S.M, the training model selects the hardest negatives for each anchor based on ITC similarity in the GRIT-sampled mini-batches.
+Once hard negatives are selected, a separate pre-trained ITM model, \textit{Connection Discriminator (Con-D)}, is employed to determine whether these hard negatives are true (hard) negatives or false negatives.
 If \textit{Con-D} assigns a probability to a candidate image-text pair of being positive higher than a threshold $\tau$ (which was set to $0.8$), that candidate is adopted as a new positive pair in the pre-training losses.

-Due to the inherent randomness of mini-batches, \textit{Con-D} encounters a variety of hard negatives in each batch and epoch, which enables ECM process to create diverse \textit{positive connections} during training.
-Note that ECM process can be seamlessly integrated with the training process of BLIP-family models (ALBEF \cite{(ALBEF)li2021align}, BLIP \cite{(BLIP)li2022blip}, BLIP-2 \cite{(BLIP2)li2023blip}) by adopting GRIT-sampling and \textit{Con-D} since ITC and ITM are used as their training objectives.
+We note that ECM process can be seamlessly integrated with the training process of BLIP-family models (ALBEF \cite{(ALBEF)li2021align}, BLIP \cite{(BLIP)li2022blip}, BLIP-2 \cite{(BLIP-2)li2023blip}) as well by adopting GRIT sampling and \textit{Con-D}, given that ITC and ITM are used as their training objectives.
+Moreover, due to the inherent randomness of mini-batches, \textit{Con-D} encounters a variety of hard negatives in each batch and epoch, which enables ECM to create diverse positive connections during training.

-Now, we will elaborate on the details of the three pre-training losses (ITC, ITM, and MLM) utilized in our model, and then will explain how the positive pairs generated from ECM are incorporated into these losses.
-Briefly, the labels for identified false negatives are revised for ITC and ITM.
-Moreover, these identified samples are used as additional inputs for MLM.
+Now, we will elaborate on the details of the three pre-training losses (ITC, ITM, and MLM) utilized in our model, and then explain how false negatives identified by ECM are integrated into these losses.
+Briefly, for ITC and ITM, the labels for identified false negatives are revised from negatives to positives.
+Moreover, these new positives are additionally used as inputs for MLM.